 Bird was a more complete player

 Stats prove that both players were complete players, meaning both did well in most aspects of the game (such as scoring, rebounding, assists), each in his own way.
 For instance, Magic with fewer points and rebounds on average, Bird with fewer assists.
 The only aspect of the game in which the two truly differ was defense.
 Bird`s cutthroat competitive drive made him one of the best defensive players of his times.
 He was chosen three times for the NBA All-Defensive Team (while Magic was never chosen) and was considered as a tough and relentless defender.

 The things that are not in the stats

 Hustle Statistics refer to the intangible actions taken by a player during games.
 It quantifies the effort-based activities in basketball, in both defense and offense.
 Action like drawing, charging from the opponent, jumping for loose balls, contesting an opponent’s shots, and more, are considered hustle plays.

 Bird is one of the greatest hustle players to ever play the game.
-He was an inspirational hustle, whose smarts and immeasurable intangibles augmented his fantastic tangibles.
+He was an inspirational hustle player, whose smarts and immeasurable intangibles augmented his fantastic tangibles.
 So, although Magic’s and Bird`s stats slightly differ, Bird’s hustle plays put him on top.

-Bottom lines: The debate about Magic Johnson vs. Larry Bird is a question of style rather than a question of quality.
+The Bottom Line: The debate about Magic Johnson vs. Larry Bird is a question of style rather than a question of quality.
 So which team are you?
 The team of flashy, Showtime Magic or the disciplined, hard-working Bird?